 4×01 is called “iGot A Hot Room”, which is a very strange title.
 But ignore the title.
 It’s Carly’s birthday!

-Spencer is determined to give her the best birthday ever, because she’s turning 16 (I believe, it’s not actually mentioned), and apparently because her last birthday didn’t go so well, something about a goat at a petting zoo.
+Spencer is determined to give her the best birthday ever, because she’s turning 16 (I believe, it’s not actually mentioned, she could even be turning 17), and apparently because her last birthday didn’t go so well, something about a goat at a petting zoo.
 Another innuendo.
 I figure it started humping her.
 But it might have also had something to do with her claustrophobia issues, as she starts bleating during her next anxiety attack, in 4×02 “iSam’s Mom”.

 And we hear that Carly is trying to form Spencer into the perfect man, as most wives try to do.
 WIFE MUCH?
 I swear, I heard this exact same line the other night, said by the husband to the wife.
 What was it?
 The Middle, maybe?While she’s away in the bathroom, Spencer calls in Sam, Freddy, Gibby, and the guy from the smoothie shop who is catering the affair, T-Bo.
 Carly is happy.
 She even drops the milk in excitement.
 She looks like Lucille when Gene Parmesan removes ones of his disguises:And Spencer planned it all.
 Awww.
 And Carly knows it.
 She doesn’t even wonder if one of the others was responsible.While they dine on their glorious breakfast of waffle bouquets and bacon balls,Carly gets on Spencer’s case about getting a haircut.
 He tells her she is going to get a funtastic present from him, and her first guess and most ardent wish is that he should get a haircut.

 Spencer’s hair has gotten ridiculously long.
-I like short hair, and no facial hair.
-No exceptions.
-I find that to be most attractive for guys.
 So I’m totally on Carly’s side.
 He tells her he doesn’t want one, but she INSISTS, for her birthday, and makes puppy dog eyes, the ones he’s can never resist.
 (And she’s about to eat a strawberry!
 Though she’s certainly no match for Katherine.)